okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 > **Note:** See the code comments in the Glitch `server.js` file where these variable values appear.

-## Parse the Telephony Inline Hook request
+## Parse the telephony inline hook request

-The external service in this scenario requires code to handle the Telephony Inline Hook request from Okta.
-Use the [Okta Telephony Inline Hook](https://glitch.com/~okta-inlinehook-telephonyhook) Glitch example to either build or copy the code (re-mix on Glitch) that parses the Telephony Inline Hook call.
+The external service in this scenario requires code to handle the telephony inline hook request from Okta.
+Use the [Okta Telephony Inline Hook](https://glitch.com/~okta-inlinehook-telephonyhook) Glitch example to either build or copy the code (re-mix on Glitch) that parses the telephony inline hook call.

-From the Telephony Inline Hook request, the following code retrieves the value of the user’s phone number from the `data.messageProfile` object.
+From the telephony inline hook request, the following code retrieves the value of the user’s phone number from the `data.messageProfile` object.
 The code parses the Okta request body for the value of `phoneNumber` and stores it in the variable `userPhoneNumber`.

 <StackSelector snippet="userphonenumber" noSelector/>